 Support Services are available to regional job seekers receiving individualized career services or training services, but only as determined necessary and documented in case notes that the participant required such support to participate and complete the activity.
 Also, services are provided based on current budget circumstances.
-Support Services expenditures over the maximum allowable per fiscal year are allowable through WIOA Title I Director's approval.
+Support Services expenditures over the maximum allowable per fiscal year are allowable through WIOA Title I Director, or his/her designee's, approval.

 Timely submission of academic records is the responsibility of all program participants.
 If required documents (grades, class schedules, financial aid award letters, tuition rates, etc.) are not received within 30 days of the start of a new semester/term, tuition assistance and support services will be forfeited for that term.
-Exceptions to this may be made by the WIOA Director for extenuating circumstances.
+Exceptions to this may be made by the WIOA Title I Director, or his/her designee, for extenuating circumstances.

 Participant reimbursement claims for transportation and child care are due and processed every two weeks.
 If a Support Service Request (SSR) is received more than two claim periods late (up to 4 weeks) it will not be paid.
 For miscellaneous costs such as healthcare, clothing, etc. claims must be submitted within 30 days after the date in which that cost was incurred, or will not be accepted.
+Exceptions to this may be made by the WIOA Title I Director, or his/her designee, for extenuating circumstances.